-Mini Cinnamon Roll Cheesecakes are a fun muffin tin cheesecake recipe that’s easy to make and absolutely delish!
+Mini Cinnamon Roll Cheesecakes Bites are a fun muffin tin cheesecake recipe that’s easy to make and absolutely delish!
 Our creamy cheesecake with a cinnamon sugar swirl and cream cheese frosting – they taste just like a cinnamon roll in a bite-size cheesecake!

 Don’t let the number of steps in this recipe fool ya, it actually comes together really easily.
 I find it helps me stay organized to break it down into four main parts.
 First, you’ll make your crust.
 Next, you will make the cheesecake filling, then the sugar filling.
 Finally, you will assemble the mini cheesecakes.